“Without boxing I wouldn’t be the guy I am now, it’s helped me build massive amounts of confidence. Boxing turns a boy into a man.”

 Thorley continued with his familiar direct style:

-“People should come to watch me because I’m exciting.
+“People should watch me because I’m exciting.
 I carry power, but I’m fast & accurate too, so nine times out of ten someone is going over.
 I’d like to say a massive thank you to all my fans.
 They’re amazing, without them I would struggle to get out there.
 Support means the world to a fighter and I will reward the fans with entertainment and with more titles… #teamthunder!”